ashleybc/metagenome-only/dependencies/readme.md

 ### Specific to Mac OS X

 Before running `./install_kraken2.sh ./` , you will need to install a different compiler, or running the installation script will result in a clang error, as  Apple Clang does not support OpenMP by default.
 This can be done by first running `brew install gcc` to install a GNU compiler.
 Then, move into the `src` folder of the kraken directory, and enter `vim Makefile` to edit the Makefile.
 Modify `g++` to `g++-11`

+## trimmomatic

+[trimmomatic](https://anaconda.org/bioconda/trimmomatic) can be conda installed on all OS.